Xocket/Xocket/README.md

 # Hi there, I'm Daniel. 👋

-I'm a passionate Computer Engineering student from Madrid, with a deep interest in the mechanics of software, from low-level systems to artificial intelligence.
+I'm a passionate CS student from Madrid, with a deep interest in the mechanics of software, from low-level systems to AI.
 I enjoy building challenging projects that solve interesting problems.

 ---